Frequently Asked Questions

 • We began the Environmental Review process and stakeholder engagement briefings in 2024.

-• In 2026, we expect to begin building the new MTA facility at 213 Meadow St. and demolish the existing building at 40 Quay St. as MTA begins to transition operations outside of Greenpoint.
+• From 2026-2028, we aim to begin building the new MTA facility at 213 Meadow St. and demolish the existing building at 40 Quay St. as MTA begins to transition operations outside of Greenpoint.

-• In 2029, we expect to begin construction of new housing, a resilient shoreline, open spaces, waterfront access, and the Monitor Museum.
+• From 2028-2031, we expect to construct new housing, a resilient shoreline, open spaces and waterfront access, and the Greenpoint Monitor Museum.

 How can I share my feedback on the proposal?